dieterch/dstatemachine/README.rst

 dStatemachine
 ========

-Python INNIO Myplant Statemchine based Field.
+Python INNIO Myplant Statemchine based Field debugger software.

-Analyse INNIO Field Engines.
 Download data on each engine Start and extract Data based on Engine states.
 Find Anomalies and analyse them in depth.

 Installation